|

 I'm trying to put up two versions of each video, a low bitrate (low quality) version and a higher bitrate (okay quality, 2 to 3 times the size of the low quality) version.
 By default (clicking on a title or image,) you will get the high-bitrate video.
 Click on "low" or the low bitrate caption under an image to get the lower quality video.
 (Some video now has small (360px x 240px) low bitrate versions for mobile devices.
 They're tailored for my Sony S545 Walkman, but they should work on other hardware as well, it's just a wmv file.)

-I've only used Sony videocams.
+All video prior to 2011 were on Sony videocams.
 All of the pre-2003 video was taken with my beloved TRV900.
 Post 2003 video was either a TRV20 or HC1000.
 The widescreen video is down converted from 1080i, taken on a HC3 or HC7.
 All were edited in some version of Adobe Premier, but were (mostly) re-rendered to wmv by Premier CS3 or CS5.

 All are in wmv format, and please let me know if you're having any problems seeing them.
 Right click on a link and "Save target as..." (or "Save link as...") to download the video to your computer if you continue to have trouble streaming the video.
 Or if you just want a copy.
 (If you're getting the mobile version, make sure your device can play wmv's, then save the video to disk before trying to download it to your player.)